lixianphys/MRImaster/README.md

-# MRIMaster: AI-supported medical imaging classifier
+# MRIMaster: AI-supported medical imaging classifier (Ongoing)

 ### How to Use The Best Model locally